GE Vernova shares solutions to further strengthen the continent’s power sector at Africa Energy Forum 2024

-Joseph Anis, President&CEO of Europe, Middle East&Africa for Gas Power at GE Vernova says: “Progress is indelibly linked to uninterrupted power supply in modern society.
+Joseph Anis, President & CEO of Europe, Middle East & Africa for Gas Power at GE Vernova said: “Progress is indelibly linked to uninterrupted power supply in modern society.
 Investing in reliable and affordable electricity generation is as critical as advancing lower carbon power to support health, connectivity, safety, security, and improved quality of life.
 Accelerating Africa’s energy transition efforts will require cross-sector collaboration among the public, private, and not-for-profit sectors; the strategic deployment of multiple energy sources, including renewables and gas power; and investments in the grid together with software solutions.
 These steps can enable substantive reductions in emissions quickly and at scale, while advancing the technologies for low or near-zero carbon power generation and helping to meet the continent’s growing energy needs.”

 Abeer Masood